jamesplease/api-pls/README.md

 ### Motivation

 It can be time consuming to put together an application with a robust backend.
-Use API Pls to speed up that process considerably.
+Use api-pls to speed up that process considerably.

 Instead of writing database and API code within your project, simply define models, and let this tool do the rest.

-API Pls will:
+api-pls will:

 ✓ Configure a database for you
 ✓ Set up a web server that adheres to JSON API for interactions with those resources
-✓ Create and run migrations for you when you change your resource models
+✓ ~~Create and run migrations for you when you change your resource models~~

 This project is a work in progress.
 Resource migrations beyond the initial set up are currently unsupported.

 ### Technologies Used

-The only supported database is currently [PostgreSQL](https://www.postgresql.org/).
+Currently, the only supported database is [PostgreSQL](https://www.postgresql.org/).
 The webserver is written in [Node.js](https://nodejs.org/en/) using [Express](https://github.com/expressjs/express).